-We sell the Dutch Fe-Migration Mending test (DMT) as well as a complete packages including all materials needed to make remoistenable tissue and using the DMT and sponge-blotter system.
+We no longer sell the Dutch Fe-Migration Mending test (DMT) as well as a complete packages including all materials needed to make remoistenable tissue and using the DMT and sponge-blotter system.

 The Dutch Fe-Migration Mending Test